-Explore our woods and waters in the company of a Registered Maine Guide and you can be assured of a first class outdoor experience, regardless of the recreational activity you’ve come to enjoy.
-Maine Guides are recognized around the world for their impeccable professionalism, extensive knowledge, and the ability to relate to sporting guests and build enduring relationships.
+Explore our woods and waters in the company of a Registered Maine Guide and you’re sure to experience first class outdoor experience.
+Maine Guides are recognized around the world for their professionalism, knowledge, and the ability to help you enjoy Maine’s many outdoor adventures.

 Maine has a long and storied history of guiding dating back to 1897, when “Fly Rod” Cornilia Thurza Crosby became the first Registered Maine Guide.
-Today there are more than 4,000 licensed guides in Maine, most operating as small independent businesses that can offer you a highly personal and customized experience.
+Today, there are more than 4,000 licensed guides in Maine, most operating as small independent businesses that can offer you a highly personal, customized experience.

 Maine Guides are in the people business and have years of experience providing guests with fun, safe and memorable adventures.
 They’ll take you to special places you wouldn’t have found otherwise, offer equipment, advice and instruction, then step aside and let you enjoy the action.

 Come evening, you’ll enjoy a hearty meal in a comfortable cabin, camp or lodge.
-Then it’s time to relax around the crackling fire where you and your guide can relive the day’s activity and excitement in the Maine outdoors.
+Then it’s time to relax around the crackling fire where you and your guide can relive the day’s activity with stories told into the night.